Child psychotherapist

 What to expect

-- Self-employment and freelance work is possible.
+- Most opportunities are based in towns and cities, but you could set up your own private practice anywhere, if there is sufficient demand.
+Self-employment and freelance work are possible.
 However, it takes time to build up a client base and it's not always possible to achieve a full-time practice.

-- The work can be emotionally demanding and a support framework is essential.
+- The work can be emotionally demanding, and a support framework is essential.

 Qualifications